-Folsom is a decidedly white-collar city, with fully 90.83% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Folsom is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Folsom who work in management occupations (13.65%), sales jobs (12.08%), and office and administrative support (9.98%).
+Folsom is a decidedly white-collar city, with fully 92.03% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Folsom is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Folsom who work in management occupations (14.45%), sales jobs (11.55%), and computer science and math (9.11%).

 Also of interest is that Folsom has more people living here who work in computers and math than 95% of the places in the US.

-Folsom is a very ethnically-diverse city.
+Folsom is an extremely ethnically-diverse city.
 The people who call Folsom home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Folsom residents report their race to be White, followed by Asian.
 Folsom also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.83% of the city’s residents.
-Important ancestries of people in Folsom include Irish, English, Italian, and French .
+Important ancestries of people in Folsom include German, Irish, English, Italian, and European.

 The most common language spoken in Folsom is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.